-Prior to enrollment in EDL 6200, Internship in School Administration, students must pass the SLLA.
+Prior to program completion or completion of EDL 6200, Internship in School Administration, students should pass the SLLA.
 Passage of the SLLA is required for licensure, Educational Leader Level 1, by the Louisiana State Department of Education.
 This exam is produced by Educational Testing Services (ETS) and reflects the most current research on professional judgment and experience of educators across the country.
-Historically, it was based on both job analysis studies and a set of standards for school leaders identified by the Interstate School Leaders Licensure Consortium (ISLLC).
-ETS has transitioned from the ISLLC standards to the National Educational Leadership Preparation (NELP) and Professional School for Educational Leaders (PSEL) standards for current and future iterations of the SLLA exam.
+ETS uses the National Educational Leadership Preparation (NELP) and Professional School for Educational Leaders (PSEL) standards for current and future iterations of the SLLA exam.
 The benchmark performance is at least 90% of first-time test takers will earn a qualifying, passing score of 151 - the minimum qualifying score requirement for Louisiana or above.

 Finding.
-AC 2022 - 2023 the target was met.
+AC 2023 - 2024 the target was met.

 Analysis.
-In AC 2021 - 2022, the target was met.
+In AC 2022 - 2023, the target was met.

-100% (13/13) of students earned the qualifying score on the initial attempt on the SLLA exam in 2021 - 2022.
+In AC 2022-2023, 100% (15/15) of students earned the qualifying score on the initial attempt on the SLLA exam.